|

 Inappropriate symbolset

-Check that the source has not been reconfigured since the field was defined; there is a drop-down list of source options on the General page of the 'Configuration' (press f8 key) dialogue:
+Red diamond bullet Check that the source has not been reconfigured since the field was defined; there is a drop-down list of source types on the General page of the Configuration (press f8 key) dialog:

 Typical symbolset